Jalingpp/ECDS/README.md

 ## 4 Test ECDS

 Step1.
-Start the storage nodes: `go run testgo/stornode_main.go`.
+Start the storage nodes: `cd testgo` and then `go run XX_stornode_main.go`.

 Step2.
-Start the auditor node: `go run testgo/auditor_main.go`.
+Start the auditor node: `cd testgo` and then `go run XX_auditor_main.go`.

 Step3.
-Start the clients: `go run testgo/client_main.go`.
+Start the clients: `cd testgo` and then `go run XX_client_main.go`.

 ## 5 Deploying and Conduct Experiments In Ucloud

-We start 33 machines in Ucloud, each equipped with 32 core CPUs and 256GB of storage space, of which 31 are used as DSN storage nodes, one as the auditor, and one as clients.
+We start 33 instances in Ucloud, each equipped with 4 core CPUs and 64GB of storage space, of which 31 are used as DSN storage nodes, one as the auditor, and one as clients.

 The deployment steps are as follows: